higress-group/higress-group.github.io/README.md

 ### Add a new doc

 1. Add new .md file under i18n/en-us/docusaurus-plugin-content-docs/current or i18n/zh-cn/docusaurus-plugin-content-docs/current.
 Corresponding to Chinese file and English file , and the Chinese and English file names should be consistent.
+Due to the special reasons of the current i18n implementation, you also need to add a stub file with the same name in the [docs](./docs) directory.
 2. Update sidebar.js, add a new entry to the blog in either en-us or zh-cn.

 ### Add a new article for developers

 1. Add new .md file under i18n/en-us/docusaurus-plugin-content-docs/current/developers or i18n/zh-cn/docusaurus-plugin-content-docs/current/developers, the file name should end up with _dev.md.
 Note that the suffix _dev is necessary.
+Due to the special reasons of the current i18n implementation, you also need to add a stub file with the same name in the [docs](./docs) directory.
 2. Update sidebar.js, add a new entry in either en-us or zh-cn.

 ### Add a new blog